Weekly Roundup: Elon Musk leaves Trump’s advisory councils, Blue Apron files for IPO

 Weekend reads

-Hillary Clinton appeared on stage at Code Conference to discuss the election.
-Mark Andreessen also spoke at Code, calling Silicon Valley “extremely liberal.”
+Hillary Clinton appeared onstage at Code Conference to discuss the election.
+Mark Andreessen also spoke, calling Silicon Valley “extremely liberal.”

 0